A photo of cracked walnuts

 A:

-Example of a few-shot prompt, a form of in-context learning, that provides several examples about specific jargon before the actual sentence to analyze.
+An example of a few-shot prompt, a form of in-context learning, that provides several examples about specific jargon before the actual sentence to analyze.

 Foundation models shift the focus of what data scientists do significantly and shift various quality considerations compared to traditional machine learning.
 There is less attention on training models with custom training data and more focus on developing prompts and finding solutions to provide context for general-purpose models.
 Especially when it comes to analyzing and generating natural language and images, they can outperform traditional models on many tasks, but model size and inference costs can become a challenge, as we will discuss.